edgarbarrosoha/obs-ha/06-projects/z-completed/tools-competition/aplicación.md

 # Proposal abstract *
 Describe your proposed tool.
 We want to understand how it works, how it reaches the learner populations and learning outcomes relevant to your track, and how the technology functions.

-Students often struggle to connect academics with real-world careers.
+Students often struggle to connect their academic studies to real-world careers.
 To make informed decisions about a major or career path, students may benefit from vocational guidance and transdisciplinary experiences.
 The HA Hybrid Intelligence Project-Based Vocational Platform addresses this gap by offering personalized guidance through a human-AI peer-to-peer network.
-It fosters a self-evolving support ecosystem integrating human mentorship, hybrid intelligence, and collaboration between educators, institutions, and AI-driven multi-agent systems.
+It fosters a self-evolving support ecosystem that integrates human mentorship, hybrid intelligence, and collaboration among educators, institutions, and AI-driven multi-agent systems.

 The platform facilitates individualized learning and teamwork through project-based initiatives, empowering students to explore talents, understand vocational aspirations, and bridge personal growth with collective innovation.

 The platform is built on the Horizons Architecture (HA) framework, which is powered by six multidimensional AI agents: Legacy, Community, Learning, Technology, Context, and Projects.
-These AI agents collaborate with human mentors, educators, and peers, forming a hybrid support network system enriched by a generative ontology of sub-agents for personalized guidance.
+These AI agents collaborate with human mentors, educators, and peers, forming a hybrid support network enriched by a generative ontology of sub-agents to provide personalized guidance.

 Imagine Sam, unsure about their future career.
 Through the platform Sam: